dennis-tra/nebula/README.md

 | NEBULA_NOT_TRUNCATE_CONNECTIONS | Flag indicates whether this cralwer should truncate previous connections.
 If set to 0, every time it runs it will truncate pervious connections. |
 Note that every crawl will produce roughly 350MB neighbours data and 15MB connections data so it is recommended to truncate both data to limit DB growth.

+## System requirement
+The plotting script in theory should not consume more than 500MB of memory.
+However, if you decide to run the docker-compose and script locally at the same time, it is recommended you run the script with the following specs:

+CPU: 6-Core 2.6GHz or better

+Memory: 16GB Ram or more

 ## Quick Data Analysis
 To quickly generate some graphs, you will need Python 3, if you don't have Python 3 installed, checkout [here](https://www.python.org/).
 ```